stupidity

 The second photographer said he would’ve been happy to do the same work for less money.
 If this photographer was smart, he should’ve asked, “What did you do to earn that fee?”

-Of course, the ideal situation is to figure out how to do the same work and be paid more.
+Of course, the better goal is to figure out how to be paid more.
 What would a photographer have to add in order to earn more?

 Some photographers forget that it’s not supposed to be a race to the bottom.
 Photographers compete mostly with themselves.
 It’s not about charging less than another photographer but rather it’s about figuring out how to deliver more to the customer.